input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 This method doesn't require GHC to load module interfaces for the plugin and its dependencies, hence workarounds GHC's limitations.

-## What about libraries using C sources?
+## What About Libraries Using C Sources?

 Libraries that use C sources (`c-sources` Cabal stanza) aren't supported by the JavaScript backend.
 In the future we plan to use Emscripten to compile C sources